 A recovering economy and supportive market fundamentals are driving prices higher for many commodities.
 Crop prices have been strong since August 2020 on lower stock and reduced domestic production estimates, along with strong export sales due to strong Chinese feed demand and tightening crop supplies globally.
+Favorable crop insurance prices should provide a solid safety net for growers experiencing severe or extreme drought conditions.

 The USDA also forecasts rising prices for most commodities in the animal protein sector during 2021.
 However, some in the animal protein sector will remain challenged due to elevated feed costs.

-Although the outlook for agriculture has improved significantly since the second quarter of 2020, COVID-19 infection rates (including potential outbreaks in animal processing plants and new more virulent strains) along with weather, trade, government policy and global agricultural product production levels may keep agricultural market volatility elevated for the next year.
+Although the outlook for agriculture has improved significantly since the second quarter of 2020, COVID-19 infection rates (including potential outbreaks in animal processing plants and new more virulent strains) along with weather (expanding severe or extreme drought), trade, labor issues, government policy and global agricultural product production levels may keep agricultural market volatility elevated for the next year.

-The following charts set forth certain agricultural commodity prices, utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry, on certain dates during the period from March 31, 2018 to March 31, 2021:
+The following charts set forth certain agricultural commodity prices, utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry, on certain dates during the period from June 30, 2018 to June 30, 2021:

 To date, the System's financial results have remained positive as a result of the favorable agricultural economic conditions coupled with existing government safety net programs, ad hoc support programs and the additional government disaster aid payments provided during the past few years.
-In an environment of less favorable agricultural economic conditions or renewed COVID-19 pandemic disruptions, without additional ad hoc government support programs, the System's financial performance and credit quality measures would likely be negatively impacted.
+In an environment of less favorable agricultural economic renewed COVID-19 conditions or pandemic disruptions, without additional ad hoc government support programs, the System's financial performance and credit quality measures would likely be negatively impacted.
 A negative impact from these less favorable conditions could be mitigated, to some extent, by geographic and commodity diversification across the System, existing government safety net programs, crop insurance carried by most crop producers and the influence of off-farm income sources supporting agricultural-related debt.
-However, due to the geographic territories served by Banks and Associations, most institutions have higher geographic, commodity and borrower concentrations than does the System as a whole.
-In addition, agricultural producers who are more reliant on off-farm income sources may be more adversely impacted by a weakened general economy.
+However, due to geographic territories served by Banks and Associations. most institutions have higher geographic, commodity and borrower concentrations than does the System as a whole.
+In addition, agricultural producers who are more reliant on offfarm income sources may be more adversely impacted by a weakened general economy.